19.6.07

 Areté Story

 You could only catch its real size in sidelong glances.
-In the Pacific the oceans' population of blue whales gathered round Midway as priesthood to its God, singing creed.
-Everyone felt saturated by it, but had no way to conceive of resentment for it was all they'd known or knew.
+In the Pacific the oceans' population of blue whales gathered around Midway as priesthood to its God, singing its creed.
+Everyone was permeated by it, but had no way to conceive of resentment for it was all they'd known or knew.

 Soon it began to register with the surveillance AIs of extragalactic species; they despatched monitoring probes in tremulous haste.

-Life meanwhile in England was long torment, since as its greenish pallor gobbled the sky it became hard to tell the cloudy days from squally, and astrologers lost track of the zodiac's dimmer half.
-Eventually, when hope was nourishing as the few tins of corned beef that lingered in our padlocked and warm fridges, lives as drained as the raided jars of pickles, sex animally routine,
+Life meanwhile in England was torment, since as its greenish pallor gobbled the sky it became hard to tell the cloudy days from squally, and astrologers lost track of the zodiac's dimmer half.
+Eventually, when hope was about as nourishing as the few tins of corned beef that lingered in our padlocked and warm fridges, lives as drained as the raided pickle jars, sex animalistically routine,

 one Monday afternoon with stormless thunder Craig Raine's ego imploded like a trodden football, because by accident he'd read one of his own poems sober.
-Without fuss, it seemed, but with mute expressions of bewildered joy, the newly unhazed light of the sun tanning their paper complexions, the citizens of Earth quit refuge, the world's polities healed and fought again, and the flat, leathery remains of an ego drifted where the weather took it, marshal no more of wind and hail.
+Without fuss, it seemed, but with mute expressions of bewildered joy, the newly unhazy light of the sun tanning their paper complexions, the citizens of Earth quit their refuges, the world's polities healed and fought again, and the flat, leathery remains of an ego drifted where the weather took it, marshal no more of wind and hail.

 All the characters in this post are fictitious and any resemblance to actual persons, living or dead, is purely coincidental.